-To apply, please submit an Application along with a recent photo or headshot, a resume and one Letter of Recommendation and a $40 non-refundable Application fee.
+To apply, please submit an Application along with a recent photo or headshot, a resume, Letter of Recommendation, a 500 word essay (see apply now page for details), as well as a $40 non-refundable Application fee.
 Once we receive your Application, we will send you detailed information about the audition/interview requirements.

 When should I apply?

 Atlantic has rolling admissions, meaning that we audition and interview prospective students all year long.
 Classes are filled regularly, please check individual programs for application deadlines.